Construction Safety Equipment: Complete Guide for Owner-Builders

 - Recommended: 3M 8511 with valve ($2-3 each) - easier breathing

-Important: COVID-era masks different - ensure NIOSH N95 rating for construction use
+COVID-era masks are different—ensure a NIOSH N95 rating for construction use.

 P100 Disposable Masks - Better Particulate Protection